LLNL/H5Z-ZFP/README.md

 dimensions as  long as no more than 3  dimensions of the chunking are of size greater than 1.

+You can find simple examples of using all 4 of ZFP's modes in the test-write.c client.

 This code has been  tested with gcc, clang,  xlc and icc current versions as of October, 2016.